Targeting functional parameters with semiparametric Bayesian inference: Theory of -augmentation of models for Bayesian inference

-which shows that construction $\theta$-augmented models through Eqn. (\ref{eq:joint_inference_partialspecification}) impacts the marginal prior (and posterior) of untargeted dimensions of $\theta$.
-In other words, $\theta_1$ will be informative of $\theta_j$ if $q^\Pi_{\theta_j\mid\theta_1}$ depends on $\theta_1$ under the proposal measure $\Pi$.
-The above method for inferring multivariate $\theta$ preserves coherence between the joint and marginal distributions.
-Although coherent, we relinquish our control over all individual margins of $\theta$ except the one that we presume to be the most important.
+This shows that a construction of $\theta$-augmented model through Eqn. (\ref{eq:joint_inference_partialspecification}) automatically adjusts the marginal prior (and posterior) of untargeted dimensions of $\theta$ coherently based on the laws of probability.
+We see that prior knowledge regarding $T_1$ will be informative of $T_2$ if $q^\Pi_{T_2\mid T_1}$ depends on $T_1$ under the proposal measure $\Pi$.
+The above method for inferring multivariate $\theta$ while supplying a prior for a subset of $\theta$ is a coherent system for joint inference on the whole $\theta$ vector or marginally on any subset.

-As a further alternative, at the sacrifice of coherence in joint inference, one could conduct Bayesian inference via the collection of models $\left \lbrace \TA(m_j,\mathcal{P}_\Pi); j=1\ldots,d\right \rbrace$, where $\TA(m_j,\mathcal{P}_\Pi)$ fulfills the prior marginal $p_{\theta_j}$ for the $j$-th dimensions of $\theta$ with $m_j$ specified in the fashion of Eqn. (\ref{eq:joint_inference_partialspecification}).
-It is clear that in this approach, each marginal inference is derived through a different probability model so no joint inference is available.
-This method of generating marginal inference for individual coordinates of $\theta$ has the advantage of being computationally simple.
-Ultimately, the choice of how to construct weighting function $m$ given the options above would depend on the application and one's priorities regarding various aspects of the subjective prior regarding the target parameter vector.